home-assistant/home-assistant.io/source/getting-started/core-concepts.markdown

 ## Integrations

 Home Assistant is set up to work with devices and services from lots of different companies, including voice assistants, smart devices, cameras, and other home automation software.
-You can make home Assistant work with these services by installing **[integrations](https://www.home-assistant.io/integrations)**.
+You can make Home Assistant work with these services by installing **[integrations](https://www.home-assistant.io/integrations)**.

 Once installed, integrations can make new entities available, add panels to Lovelace, and more.